LouisLesueur/empires/README.md

 + Use cuda and cupy for better perf
 + Try different solving methods to gain perfs
 + Tune parameters
 + Use more coherent game theory models
++ Make a clear documentation on the maths behind the model

 # Sources